metalheadcode/utopia-assessment/README.md

 </div>

-This project and all associated code belongs to **@metalheadcode**.
+This project and all associated code belongs to (**@metalheadcode**)[https://github.com/metalheadcode].
 While made public for portfolio and assessment purposes, this work was created in good faith as part of an evaluation process.
-The code remains the intellectual property of @metalheadcode and may not be used, copied, or repurposed without explicit permission.
+The code remains the intellectual property of (**@metalheadcode**)[https://github.com/metalheadcode] and may not be used, copied, or repurposed without explicit permission.

 ### 🚫 Disclaimer
 This assessment was shared publicly to demonstrate skills and capabilities.
 It was **not intended as free work** or for commercial use.
 Any unauthorized use or reproduction of this code without consent is **strictly prohibited**.